emrahcom/emrah-docs/distro/ucs.md

 `admin`'s password is in `/etc/keycloak.secret`.

-- `Keycloak admin panel` in on `https://ucs-sso-ng.mydomain.corp/admin/`
+- `Keycloak admin panel` is on `https://ucs-sso-ng.mydomain.corp/admin/`
 - Updating `/etc/keycloak.secret` doesn't change the password.
 - The `administrator` account cannot join the panel even the document says it should be.